luuniem/brewery-app/README.md

 # brewery-app

-Aapp for user's to search for brewery location and upcoming events.
+App for user's to search for brewery location and upcoming events.